kubernetes/enhancements/keps/sig-cli/kustomize-exec-secret-generator.md

   and be capable of pulling Secrets from remote locations
 - Alice writes her kustomization.yaml to use the generation options configured by her organization.

-Example exploit to avoid:

-- Alice wants to run a whitebox mysql instance on a test cluster
-- Chuck publishes a whitebox mysql `kustomization.yaml` on GitHub, with a SecretGenerator that will read Alice's ~/.kube/config and send it to Chuck's server by executing `sh` will run a script to generate some Secret
-- Alice runs `kubectl apply -k https://github.com/chuck/mysql` and has the credentials of all of her Kubernetes clusters sent to Chuck when the Secret is generated.

 See [kubernetes-sigs/kustomize#692](https://github.com/kubernetes-sigs/kustomize/issues/692) for more details.

 ## Motivation